-How much would you be willing to pay for an insurance policy that would guarantee that you'd never relapse and that you'd remain nicotine-free for the remainder of your life?
+How much would you be willing to pay for an insurance policy that would guarantee that you'd never relapse, that you'd remain nicotine-free for the remainder of your life?
 Sorry but there is no way on earth to 100% guarantee that a former nicotine addict will not take that "one little puff" of new nicotine that leads to full-blown relapse.
-Although there are few guarantees in life, there is a way to substantially enhance our chances of never taking another puff of nicotine, but how?
+Although there are few guarantees in life, there is a way to substantially enhance our chances of never taking another puff, chew or vape of nicotine, but how?

 If you haven't yet done so, please take the time to make a DETAILED list of all of the reasons that helped motivate you to quit smoking.
-Sure you'll remember them today, but you will NOT likely to recall them in nearly as much detail a year or two from now, when you just may need them most.
+Sure you can remember them today, but you won't be able to remember nearly as many a year or two from now, when you just may need them most.
 Also, spend a few minutes during early chemical withdrawal to record a brief yet detailed description of what the challenge of quitting was like, in all its full-blown glory.
 What were the craves like?
 How did they make you feel?
 How did you react to them?
 What did you do to cope?
 What symptoms did you experience?
 How did you react and interact with the world around you?
 Would you like to go through the experience again?
 Why not?

 We remember good times, not bad.
 Smoking while sick, the colds, craves, declining health, worry, wheezing, shortness of breath, coughs, fights with loved ones, the burn holes, ash, oil, running-out, stress, standing alone outside in bad weather, or even foul odors are not things that our mind wants to try and remember.
-We relish and replay our good memories, while suppressing and forgetting the bad.
+We relish and replay the good, while suppressing and forgetting the bad.
 Relapse occurs because ex-smokers forget the motivational reasons that compelled them to quit in the first place.
 Relapse occurs because ex-smokers forget the true challenges posed during early withdrawal!
-The mind forgets while ink on paper does not.
+The mind forgets, while ink on paper does not.

 Every now and then we see a post on Freedom's message boards in which a member who has quit for more than a month will tell us that they've had a terrible day and have been experiencing craves.
 But in the very next paragraph they will say that things are much better now and that they rarely have any craves.
 Which is it?
 Are they having craves or aren't they?
 Is it still bad or are things getting better?
 The truth is that most simply are not sure exactly what they are feeling.
 The truth is that by the second month most of us have forgotten the true intensity of "Day 3" or "Day 4," and have no point of reference to describe or catalog what our minds are now experiencing.

 Imagine being able to then and there look back and read our own progress notes of what each day was like.
-Like having a medical chart during a hospital stay, our record can provide us with an accurate perspective of how far weíve come and can help calm any concerns that recoveryís final leg isnít moving fast enough.
+Like having a medical chart during a hospital stay, our record can provide us with an accurate perspective of how far we've come and can help calm any concerns that recovery's final leg isn't moving fast enough.
 Although at times nearly impossible to see, the rose bud is still opening, that is a promise.

 The mind suppresses negatives and forgets.
 Ink on paper or words typed into a computer do not.
 The way to stay free isn't by forgetting what it was like to live life as a nicotine addict or the challenges of early recovery but by remembering them so as to never have to repeat them.